Azmah-Bad/where2go/README.md

 # Where to go

-This app displays in map the countries that you can go visit, the countries that require certain restrictions and countries that are closed, to help you plan your vacations in this f**king pandemic.
+This app displays in map the countries that you can go visit, the countries that require certain restrictions and countries that are closed, to help you plan your vacations in this pandemic.

 ![screenshot](./Screenshot.png)